HellsJanitor/28-Alphas-Later/README.md

 “Normal”, “frozen” & “rotting” ‘Fat’ zombies (Big Mama, tourist) don’t puke, but they do explode …

-During bloodmoons, ‘some’ zombies have a 10% chance to respawn after death, unless they’re killed with fire or explosives.
+During bloodmoons, ‘some’ zombies have a 10% chance to respawn after death unless they’re killed with fire or explosives.
 There is also a 5% chance that a “boss” zombie will spawn, which boosts all zombies within range; their damage by 20%, and gives them regenerative properties.
 The boss is marked with a specific symbol, so target them with extreme prejudice.

-“Fat” zombies (Cop,Big Mama and Tourist) are filled with a substance that’s irresistible to all zombies.
+“Fat” zombies (Cop, Big Mama, and Tourist) are filled with a substance that’s irresistible to all zombies.
 If you are within range when they explode, they’ll cover you in this stuff - and attract other zombies …

 ### FOOD/FARMING